The Thin Line Between Comprehension and Persuasion in LLMs: Experimental Details

+During the debate generation, the calls were done with a temperature of 0.8 and completion tokens set at 1024.
 GPT-4o and Phi-3.5 had their temperature set at zero and the completion tokens at 512.
 For o3-mini and DeepSeek, the maximum output tokens were set at 50,000.
 During APO (GPT-4o only), the temperature was likewise zero, and the maximum output tokens was 1024.
 All other parameters were left as default.
 Parsing was tailored to every model, by observing the responses for a single, randomly-sampled debate.
+We performed a single call per datapoint per model.

 For the STT ablation study, we used was MegaTTS 3 \cite{jiang2025megatts3sparsealignment}, running on an Azure instance with 8 V100 GPUs.